archivesatncbs/ethics-law-guidebook/docs/chapter-8-some-frequently-asked-questions-from-archivists.md

 **Does the material contain triggering information such as gender or caste-based violence and discrimination?**

 Triggering information in archives can be harmful to subjects of the archives, to users, and to archivists themselves.
 Documents containing descriptions of sexual violence, for instance, can be triggering to persons or familiars of persons to whom the document refers, but also to other survivors of sexual violence or even communities that have historically been subjected to such violence.
 This does not imply that archives should be cordoned off for containing such material.
 Instead, it is advisable to include trigger warnings as resources permit.
 Scholarship on trauma informed approaches[^5]<sup>,</sup>[^6] cites safety, trust, transparency, and choice as underlying principles in making such material accessible.
-In archives, these principles extend to the archive facilities, the manner in which archives are cataloged and described, the public communication of the archives, and the process of making archives available.[^7] How these principles may be implemented can be highly specific for archives, but conversations on mental health, training on dealing with traumatic material and support for employees working with difficult material can empower the archives to practice care.
+In archives, these principles extend to the archive facilities, the manner in which archives are catalogued and described, the public communication of the archives, and the process of making archives available.[^7] How these principles may be implemented can be highly specific for archives, but conversations on mental health, training on dealing with traumatic material and support for employees working with difficult material can empower the archives to practice care.

 **Have there been any embargo requests?**